Oxbull.tech (OXB) Price Down 4.8% This Week

-Oxbull.tech (OXB) traded up 1.8% against the dollar during the twenty-four hour period ending at 15:00 PM E.T. on September 25th.
-Oxbull.tech has a market capitalization of $2.38 million and $2,867.00 worth of Oxbull.tech was traded on exchanges in the last 24 hours.
-Over the last seven days, Oxbull.tech has traded down 4.8% against the dollar.
-One Oxbull.tech coin can now be bought for about $0.32 or 0.00001673 BTC on major cryptocurrency exchanges.
+Oxbull.tech (OXB) traded up 1.8% against the U.S. dollar during the 24 hour period ending at 14:00 PM ET on September 26th.
+Oxbull.tech has a market capitalization of $2.39 million and $2,867.00 worth of Oxbull.tech was traded on exchanges in the last day.
+Over the last week, Oxbull.tech has traded down 4.8% against the U.S. dollar.
+One Oxbull.tech coin can currently be purchased for $0.32 or 0.00001665 BTC on popular cryptocurrency exchanges.

 Oxbull.tech Coin Profile